The 14 Types of Emails You Need to Send to Grow Your Website

 Sure, you can’t hand-deliver a birthday cake or bouquet of flowers to each customer, but you can connect with them by sending personalized celebration messages.
 Use a simple opt-in form on your site to collect subscribers’ birthdays.
 Then, each year, send a unique message that invites them to shop and interact with your brand in honor of their big day.
 It pays to segment, so start utilizing the customer information you have to create such lists.

 - Send It Early — Chances are, your subscribers are getting a lot of promotional emails on their birthday, so get a head start and help them celebrate the whole week (or the whole month!)
 They notice and appreciate your eagerness to celebrate them.

 - Include First-Name Personalization — It’s true: knowing a first name matters.
-Email subject lines that use the subscriber’s first name earn 17 percent higher unique open rates than those without.
+Email subject lines that use the subscriber’s first name earn 17% higher unique open rates than those without.

 12. Anniversary Emails

 In addition to birthdays, there’s another reason to celebrate your customers: their anniversary with you.
 Celebrating the numbers of years they’ve been your customer — whether that be two or 22 — is a way to build and strengthen relationships with them.